phantasie-schmiede/psb-foundation/README.md

   ```

 The `PluginConfig`-annotation is not mandatory.
 You only need to set it, when additional configuration is desired (e.g.
-setting an icon identifier).
-Actions without the `PluginAction`-annotation won't be registered though.
-Check the default
+setting a custom icon identifier).
+Actions without the `PluginAction`-annotation won't be registered though -
+even if mentioned in the optional action list in `ExtensionInformation.php`!
+If no action list is provided, all actions annotated with `PluginAction` will be registered.
-values and comments in `EXT:psb_foundation/Classes/Annotation/`.
+Check the default values and comments in `EXT:psb_foundation/Classes/Annotation/`.

 #### FlexForms
 If there is a file named `EXT:your_extension/Configuration/FlexForms/[PluginName].xml` it will be registered